dreamRs/datamods/cran-comments.md

 0 errors | 0 warnings | 0 note

-* Fixed a little bug.
+* Fixed a bug and a test on R-oldrel.

 Thanks,